NirmalGit/Angular-GettingStarted/README.md

 Stackbliz has the Angular CLI commands built in.
 Instead of installing the Angular CLI to your system, right-click on a folder in Stackblitz and you'll see an "Angular Generator" option.
 Under that menu you'll find the Angular CLI commands.

 This is the change by nirmal from master
+Readme is changed by nirmal for feature branch